sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m4/task4.2/readme.md

 1. Local net scheme 2 buildings with 2 floors (each floor 5 PCs):</br></br>
-  - for the 1st building I assigned for PCs static IPs accordingly and for the 2nd building I used DHCP method to assign IPs :
+  - for the 1st building I assigned for PCs static IPs accordingly and for the 2nd building I used DHCP method to assign IPs :</br></br>
   ![1](./screenshots/1.2.png)</br></br>
-  - router's connections:
+  - router's connections:</br></br>
   ![1](./screenshots/1.1.png)</br></br>
   - ping and PDU are successful:</br>
   ![1](./screenshots/1.png)</br></br>